 If you’ve been following along with the blog for a while, you’d know that home binders are totally my jam.
 I have a household binder, finance binder, recipe binder and house inspiration binder, and use all of these on a fairly regular basis.
 The most helpful, though, would definitely be our household binder.

 Within this binder, there are sections for important information related to medical, utilities, insurance and personal information, such as account and policy numbers, phone numbers, usernames and passwords.
 Having just had to fill out a stack of forms for my children who are starting school and kinder, it was such a time-saver to have all this information right on hand rather than having to do searching for it.
 I was feeling very thankful that I'd invested the time in setting up the binder properly!

 A finance binder has been another fantastic system for us to have on hand, for tracking debt repayments, savings, and budgeting.
 It also provides the perfect spot for setting specific financial goals - whether it’s paying off debt or saving a specific amount in a set time-frame.
 We aim to have a finance or budget night once a month, and it's a routine that has been useful in tracking where our money is actually going!
 You can find all the household and finance binder printables within The Productivity Pack.

-At a cost of only $9, The Productivity Pack is a worthwhile investment in giving you back more time in your day.
+At only $9, The Productivity Pack is a worthwhile investment in giving you back more time in your day.
 Used effectively, setting up these systems and routines for your home can really increase your productivity and efficiency, and allow you to feel more on top of your tasks.
 My mission behind The Organised You is to help you feel less stressed and overwhelmed, and more in control and calm.
 I’m convinced that The Productivity Pack will be a positive step in helping you to get there!

 Here’s a little sneak peek of what’s inside The Productivity Pack...